Dissolution of the union between Norway and Sweden: Choosing a Norwegian king

-The Bernadotte Offer
+The "Bernadotte Offer"

-In its resolution of 7 June, the Storting had made what is called the "Bernadotte Offer," invited King Oscar II to allow one of his younger sons to assume the Norwegian throne.
+In its resolution of 7 June, the Storting had made what is called the "Bernadotte Offer", which invited King Oscar II to allow one of his younger sons to assume the Norwegian throne.
 The offer was at one level an attempt by the Norwegian government to demonstrate goodwill towards Sweden and its royal house, notwithstanding the separation of the two countries.
-At another, more significant level, it was also intended to reassure the other European powers that the secession of Norway was not a radical revolutionary project; despite the influence of socialists.
+At another, more significant level, it was also intended to reassure the other European powers that the secession of Norway was not a radical revolutionary project, despite the influence of socialists.
 The continuation of the monarchical system would signal that tradition, continuity and order would be cherished as before in the new country.
 In this way, Norway aimed to gather support from the other large European countries which, with the exception of France, were all hereditary monarchies.

 Unlike the declaration of independence, the Bernadotte Offer was a matter of contention and controversy within the Norwegian government.
 Five socialists in the Parliament voted against the idea of having a monarchy, and the Finance Minister Gunnar Knudsen, a republican member of the Cabinet, resigned over this issue.
-It was known that King Oscar II was not amenable to accepting the Bernadotte offer, but the issue remained unsettled until the offer was formally declined by the king when he renounced his claim on 26 October.
+It was known that King Oscar II was not amenable to accepting the offer, but the issue remained unsettled until the offer was formally declined by the king when he renounced his claim on 26 October.